By: Vanessa M.

-If I Google your business name right now, what kind of information will I find?
+If I Googled your business name right now, what will I find out?

-This might seem like a very simple question, but if you actually do this little exercise yourself, you might discover 2 things;
+This might seem like a very simple question, but if you actually do this little exercise, you might discover 3 things.

-• The information you have out there is either incomplete, outdated, or not enough to convince your customers to want to engage further with you.
+Situation #2: The second thing you might find is that the information you have out there is either incomplete, outdated or not enough to convince potential customers to engage further with you.

-In this post, I'll show you how to set up your Google Business Profile (formerly Google My Business) the right way.
+In this post, I'll show you how to set up your Google Business Profile (formerly Google My Business) the right way and claim your business listing.

 View Table Of Content